Natural Remedies: What Works, What Doesn’t

 On its surface, vitamin C has a lot going for it.
 It is a necessary nutrient found in lots of the foods we eat on a regular basis.
 Those foods include oranges, red bell peppers, kale, and broccoli for starters.
 It's found in orange juice, which is also a relatively gentle food for digestive discomfort.

-The research for this nutrient as a remedy for respiratory infections splits along two lines.
-One line of research attempts to understand whether high doses taken on a regular basis can prevent colds.
-The second line of research tries to answer whether high doses taken during a respiratory infection may decrease the duration of the disease.
+The research for vitamin C for colds and as a remedy for respiratory infections splits along two lines.
+One line of research attempts to understand whether high doses of vitamin C taken on a regular basis can prevent colds.
+The second line of research tries to answer whether high doses of vitamin C taken during a respiratory infection may decrease the duration of the disease.

-On the first question—whether daily, high doses can prevent colds—has come up negative.
-There seems to be no solid, scientific evidence that this nutrient can keep a cold from developing.
+The first question—whether daily, high doses of vitamin C can prevent colds—has come up negative.
+There seems to be no solid, scientific evidence that vitamin C can keep a cold from developing.
 One possible exception is in the case of those who experience brief episodes of severe physical exercise or frigid environments—they may benefit from regular, high doses of vitamin C for cold prevention.

-On the second question—whether high doses can reduce the duration of an illness—is inconclusive, but what evidence is available suggests it may have some benefit.
+The second question—whether high doses of vitamin C can reduce the duration of an illness—is inconclusive, but what evidence is available suggests vitamin C may have some benefit.

 Different people seem to respond differently to vitamin C for colds.
 For some, 1,000 mg seems to be helpful.
 For others, it takes 2,000 mg.
-Be careful: at these high doses, some people will experience diarrhea and nausea.
+Be careful: at these high doses of vitamin C, some people will experience diarrhea and nausea.